 DOCUTAH offers Festival attendees and the community exciting special events, enhanced screenings and value added events throughout the week, Many are free of charge and open to the public.
 Watch this space as we add more.
 You won’t have this much fun sitting on your couch, watching streamed movies.
-Full information for ticket purchase for the Festival and the ticketed special events will be on the Dixie State University Website soon
+Full information for ticket purchase for the Festival and the ticketed special events can be found at https://tickets.dsutix.com/eventperformances.asp?evt=160

 Sept.
 2nd (Monday) Eccles Main Stage – 7:00 pm

 Town for All Seasons: The Story of Leeds – Opening film